Appearance

 Sector-specific Union legal acts — Article 4

 Article 4 provides the routing mechanism for cases where another Union legal act in a specific sector establishes equivalent cybersecurity obligations.
-Where such an act requires essential or important entities to adopt cybersecurity risk-management measures or to notify significant incidents, and the requirements in that act are at least equivalent in effect to the obligations in NIS2, then the provisions of that sector-specific Union legal act apply — including its supervision and enforcement provisions.
+Where such an act requires essential or important entities to adopt cybersecurity risk-management measures or to notify significant incidents, and the requirements in that act are at least equivalent in effect to the obligations in NIS2, then under Article 4(1) the relevant provisions of NIS2 — including the supervision and enforcement provisions of Chapter VII — do not apply to those entities.
+The sector-specific act applies of its own force (recital 23 glosses this as the sector act's provisions, including on supervision and enforcement, applying instead).

 Practical implication: an Article 4 scope memo should record (a) which sector-specific Union legal act is invoked, (b) which NIS2 obligations the act covers, (c) which remain governed by NIS2, and (d) which supervisory authority is competent for each.